The Study Variety of Conformal Kinematics: Straight Lines on the Study Variety

 \section{Straight Lines on the Study Variety}

 The kinematic interpretation of straight lines on the Study quadric $\SQ$ is well-known \cite[Section~11.2.1]{selig05}.
-Straight lines through the identity displacement correspond, in general, to rotations around a fixed axes or, in exceptional cases, to translations in a fixed direction.
+Straight lines through the identity displacement correspond, in general, to rotations around a fixed axis or, in exceptional cases, to translations in a fixed direction.
 General straight lines on $\SQ$ correspond to rotations or translations, composed with a fixed rigid body displacement, either from the left or from the right.
-Any straight line through the identity displacement $[1]$ has a parametric equation of type $t + q_0 + \eps_1 q_1$ with quaternions $q_0$, $q_1 \in \H$.
+For a given straight line trough the identity displacement $[1]$ we can chose an arbitrary point $[q_0+\eps_1 q_1]\neq [1]$ with quaternions $q_0$, $q_1\in\H$ on the line to obtain a parametric equation $t+q_0+\eps_1 q_1$.
+Here $t$ is a real parameter, the point $[q_0+\eps_1 q_1]$ is obtained for $t=0$ while $[1]$ is obtained in the limit $t\to\infty$.
 The Study condition has to be fulfilled identically in $t$ so that $q_1$ is necessarily vectorial.
 With $q = q_0 + \eps_1 q_1$ this is equivalent to $q + \reverse{q} \in \R$.
 It is no loss of generality to assume that $q_0$ is vectorial also, as otherwise we can re-parametrize via $t \mapsto t - \Scal(q_0)$.
 This can be encoded as $q + \reverse{q} = 0$.
 In this section we generalize these relations to \CGAp and its Study variety~$\SV$.

 The cases of rotations and translations can be distinguished by the position of the straight line with respect to the null cone $\NC$.
 Straight lines corresponding to rotations intersect $\NC$ in a pair of conjugate complex points while straight lines corresponding to translations intersect in the point $[\eps_1q_1]$ with multiplicity two.
 As we shall see, the classification of straight lines in the Study variety $\SV$ via the number of their real intersection points with the null quadric $\NQ$ is natural in \CGAp as well.